Education

 PrevNext

 And of a route, there’s the violence confronted with the aid of college students and instructors alike within the neighborhood area, ranging from sexual assault to homicide.
-In addition, some of the mothers and fathers of scholars are in prison, even as the academics themselves face extortion and threats, leaving them feeling powerless.
+In addition, some of the mothers and fathers of scholars are in prison, even as the academics face extortion and threats, leaving them powerless.

-“It clearly hurts to see all these problems and no longer be capable of doing anything; however, what different option do we have?”
+“It hurts to see all these problems and no longer be capable of doing anything; however, what different option do we have?”
 Dolores asks.

-“We are exhausted and worn right down to the factor of literally turning into sick, physically or mentally.”
+“We are exhausted and worn down to the factor of literally turning into sick, physically or mentally.”

 “We can’t just stand here with our palms crossed and do nothing,” says Garcia.